Tarmean/tarmean.github.io/mutable_lenses.md

 The [mutable package](https://hackage.haskell.org/package/mutable) has lens-like combinators but lacks interop with lenses.

 If there are other relevant approaches, or thoughts on this approach, I'd love to hear about them.
 Thanks for reading!

+[1]:Some people will give me side-eye about the `M ()` type.
+The algorithm relies on deferring invariants so valid-by-construction types don't work, and indexed types are awkward in general.
+And extracting small named invariant-repairing functions is good for readability, actually.
+Thank you for coming to my ~~TED talk~~ tangent.